bassmaster187/TeslaLogger/TeslaLogger/Geofence.md

 Warning: in case of network issues or other communication problems, charge limit will not be set!

+This setting will always be set when TelsaLogger changes into state charging.
+You can change the charge limit again in the car and/or in the app after TeslaLogger has set the charge limit.
+Your manual override will not be changed, except in case TeslaLogger restarts (then TL will set TL's charge limit again).

 Configuration parameters: limit

 Example: +scl:75 (set charge limit to 75%)